bekk/bekk-christmas/post/kotlin/anti-bikeshedding-with-ktlint.md

 title: Anti-bikeshedding with ktlint
 ingress: >-
   How the code is formatted can be a hot topic, but it's a solved problem - just use a linter and/or formatter!
-In this blog, I'll introduce you to a linter and formatter for your Kotlin codebase.
+In this article, I'll introduce you to a linter and formatter for your Kotlin codebase.
 ---
-When you have two or more people working on the same codebase, there is bound to be disagreements.
+When you have two or more people working on the same codebase there is bound to be disagreements.
 It might be about larger things such as the architecture or what framework to use.
 It might be about smaller things, like the number of spaces used for indentation or the order of modifiers.

 Meet [ktlint](https://github.com/pinterest/ktlint), ''an anti-bikeshedding Kotlin linter with built-in formatter'', which is here to help you with the small things!